HactarCE/Nomic-Rules/README.md

 ## Meta rules

-This Section details how the rules are to be applied to the game.
+This section details how the rules are to be applied to the game.

 ### Precedence